 In 2002, the Cleveland Clinic Lerner College of Medicine (CCLCM) was established as a partnership between Cleveland Clinic and CWRU with a $100 million gift from Al and Norma Lerner.

-The Lerner College of Medicine program is one of three distinct medical school programs, specifically called the College Program, within the CWRU School of Medicine.
-College Program students are awarded a special degree by CWRU: Medical Doctor with Special Qualifications in Biomedical Research.
+The Lerner College of Medicine program is one of three distinct medical school programs within the CWRU School of Medicine.

 Cleveland Clinic serves as an outstanding teaching site for all medical students in the CWRU School of Medicine, in addition to being the site for clerkship and core clinical education in the College Program.